MichaelMoroz/TensorFrost/README.md

 At the moment this is implemented in a very crude way, so doing this will always halt kernel fusion, so use it only when you are sure things are unfusable
 (usually at the beginning or end of the program).

-Alternatively you can also use `transpose` and `unsqueeze` operations to change the shape of the tensor, which are work fine with fusion.
+Additionally, you can also use `transpose`, `unsqueeze` and `squeeze` operations to change the shape of the tensor, which work fine with fusion.

 ```python
 def Transpose():